crossflowlabs/crossflow/README.md

 - For the remainder of the projects with similar requirements, if Ivy doesn't run automatically, perform the same step as above.

 ### Generating stuff
-You will need to run the ANT build-files below to generate stuff after you import all the crossflow and restmule projects (if you wish to use the web, tests or examples project(s)).
+You will need to run the ANT build-files below to generate stuff after you import all the crossflow projects (if you wish to use the web, tests or examples project(s)).

 - org.crossflow.tests/generate-all-tests.xml runs the Crossflow code generator against all models under /org.crossflow.tests/models
 - org.crossflow.web/build-war.xml runs the Thrift code generator against crossflow.thrift to produce Java and JavaScript source code and builds a Tomcat WAR file from org.crossflow.web